pingcap/gdocwiki/README.md

   - [x] Sign out
 - [x] Sidebar
   - [x] Expand/Collapse all
-  - [x] Configure specific folder children to be displayed in sidebar or not
+  - [x] Configure specific folder children to be displayed in sidebar
     - [x] Activate nearest displayed parent
   - [x] Activate and expand sidebar item according to current page
   - [x] Support >500 pages in the sidebar